 Interdisciplinary Studies at UNT offers three ways to pursue your area of study while providing the academic rigor to help propel you into your professional or academic career.
 While a predefined recognized concentration provides more structure, the self-styled program allows you to pursue an intellectual interest not met by any specific degree program available.
 Each program requires 30 hours for degree completion from three different fields of study with at least 6 hours of credit in each field.
 No more than 18 hours (including thesis and special problem courses) may be taken under any one course prefix or subject field.

-The MS in Advanced Data Analytics is a focused interdisciplinary degree designed to provide students with the academic and practical preparation necessary to meet a growing research field, and a rapidly expanding need of business and industry.
+The Advanced Data Analytics concentration is a focused interdisciplinary degree designed to provide students with the academic and practical preparation necessary to meet a growing research field and a rapidly expanding need of business and industry.
 The program centers on developing deep analytic competencies in statistics and data analysis, coupled with a strong knowledge of contemporary data structures, to prepare students to conduct sophisticated analysis in business, industry, and science.

-Data science is one of the fastest growing areas across almost every field of industry and government.
+Analytics is one of the fastest-growing areas across almost every field of industry and government.
 Although data is widely available, many entities have no systematic way to turn data into action.
-The concentration in applied data science at UNT meets this challenge, providing talented students the opportunity to enter a rapidly expanding job market, working professionals a chance to update their skills and businesses with resources to compete in a data-rich marketplace.
-Students admitted to the concentration take 15 credit hours in a data science core and are able to integrate the applied data science core with two additional fields to create a degree option that is unique to specific industry needs.
+The concentration in applied analytics at UNT meets this challenge, providing talented students the opportunity to enter a rapidly expanding job market, working professionals a chance to update their skills and businesses with resources to compete in a data-rich marketplace.

 Interactive & Virtual Digital Communication